rcossio/LearningBackend/readme.md

 ## Known issues

-jwt is not being able to populate req.user from the cookies in the newest version of express-jwt, so we need to downgrade it to 6.1.0.
+- jwt is not being able to populate req.user from the cookies in the newest version of express-jwt, so we need to downgrade it to 6.1.0.
 Run:

 `npm uninstall express-jwt`
 `npm install express-jwt@6.1.0`

+- ThunderClient: When working with thunderclient te JWT is not read from the cookie, also from the thunderclient I cant post to /auth/login